thiborose/thiborose/README.md

 ## Thanks for viewing my profile! 🐙

-I am a Data Scientist based in Berlin with a fondness for Natural Langauge Processing, as it brings together both of my favorite hobbies: Computers, and Languages.
+I am a Data Scientist based in Berlin with a fondness for Natural Langauge Processing, as it brings together some of my favorite hobbies: Computers, and Languages.

 - 🔭 I’m currently *working* on developing LLM-powered assistants for Microsoft Dynamics 365 Contact Center.
 - 🌱 I’m currently *learning* iOS development with swift, developping my own side-project.